3TUSK/FrogCraft-Rebirth/README.md

 Yes, NO GUI.
 It sounds like insane, but it *will* be.

 ### License
-FrogCraft: Rebirth is licensed under [the MIT License](./LICENSE_FrogCraft_Rebirth).
+All code of FrogCraft: Rebirth is licensed under [the MIT License](./LICENSE_FrogCraft_Rebirth).
-Textures are still not sure.
-If necessary I will remove them immediately.
+All textures are All Rights Reserved, as some are permitted to use only in FrogCraft: Rebirth.

 ### Credits
 The progress of FrogCraft: Rebirth will not come true without the following folks' support:
  * Credits to [ueyudiud](https://github.com/ueyudiud) for his generous consultant.
  * Credits to dunge for his design idea and several texture.
  * Credits to [Glease](https://github.com/Glease) for his consultant.
- * Credits to [huangziye](http://tieba.baidu.com/home/main?un=huangziye812) for his new textures.
+ * Credits to [huangziye812](http://tieba.baidu.com/home/main?un=huangziye812) for his new textures.

 [link_FrogCraft_original]: http://forum.industrial-craft.net/index.php?page=Thread&threadID=9458
 [link_FrogCraft_ported]: http://forum.industrial-craft.net/index.php?page=Thread&threadID=10447